Do you want to create a secure form in WordPress?

 1. Enable Google reCAPTCHA in Your Forms

-Go ahead and copy these keys and paste them in WPForms settings page.
+Go ahead and copy these keys and paste them into the WPForms settings page.
 Don’t forget to click on the ‘Save Settings’ button to store your changes.

 You can now edit your form and add the reCAPTCHA field to your form.